Modeling Advanced Combined Heat and Power

 Flexible CHP systems are an onsite electricity generation resource that efficiently provide both an electrical baseload and surplus.
 They are designed to support continued operations and provide reliable electricity in the event of a disaster or grid disruption.

-This multiorganizational effort was part of a bigger project supported by the U.S. Department of Energy's Advanced Manufacturing Office to further analysis of several clean energy technologies and provide insights on U.S. supply chain constraints.
+This multiorganizational effort was part of a bigger project supported by the U.S. Department of Energy's Industrial Efficiency and Industrial Decarbonization Office to further analysis of several clean energy technologies and provide insights on U.S. supply chain constraints.

 Learn more about NREL's CHP projects and research.

 Results of this study indicate that advanced CHP can:

 - More than double the capacity with a 6-year payback period

 - Eliminate grid stress in the California Independent System Operator region

 - Be used as a source of reliable reserve capacity

 - Reduce the overall cost of meeting California’s electrical load by approximately 6%, including manufacturing and operating costs.